integreat-io/integreat/README.md

 is a useful shorthand for this.
 I.e. `{title: 'article.headline'}` translates to `{title: {path: 'article.headline'}}`.

+Mappings relate to both services and schemas, as the thing that binds them together, but it is the service definition that "owns" them.
+The `mappings` object on a service definition contains the ids of all relevant schemas as keys, and the value for these keys are either a mapping definition object or a mapping id.
+The `type` property of a mapping definition is optional when defined directly in a service definition, but should match the key if it is set.

-Mappings does, by definition, relate to both services and schemas, as the thing that binds them together.
-By stating which `type` and which `service` this mapping is intended for, Integreat will connect the dots.
-In some cases you may even be able to reuse a mapping for several services or several types, in which case you can specify an array of service ids on `service` or an array of types on `type`.
+In some cases you may be able to reuse a mapping for several services or several types, by referring to the mapping id from several service definitions.

-Note that it is also possible to define on a service which mappings it will need.
-The service will then reference the mapping `id`.
-You may combine these two ways of connecting a service with mappings, but know that mappings defined by id on the service will "win" if there's a conflict.

 ### Paths
 Mappings, attributes, and relationships all have an optional `path` property,